Ian3000Dias/Gym-Equipment-Sales-Analysis-Excel/README.md

 Aspiring Data Analyst | Excel | SQL | Power BI | Python

-Connect with me on LinkedIn and explore my other analytics projects in this portfolio.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/iandias20/) and explore my other analytics projects in this [GitHub](https://github.com/Ian3000Dias).